canonical/indico-operator/docs/reference/integrations.md

 Database integration is a required relation for the indico charm to supply structured data storage for Indico.

-Example db relate command: `juju relate juju relate indico postgresql-k8s`
+Example db relate command: `juju relate indico postgresql-k8s`

 ### redis